shirish93/shirish93.github.io/_posts/2024-02-16-infrastructure-training-material.md

   Topics:
       Introduction to Machine Learning (ML) and its potential impact on software engineering.
-      Exploring the concept of Low-code/No-code (LL/NC) platforms and their implications for the future of development.
+      Exploring Low-code/No-code (LL/NC) platforms and their implications for the future of development.
-      Discussing the evolving skillset required for software engineers in the future.
+      Discussing the changing skillset required for software engineers in the future.
       Encouraging continuous learning and staying up-to-date with the latest trends in the industry.

   Homework: